How to invest your first £100 in the UK

 Shares and index funds, explained

-Shares in individual companies, as well as index funds, are two easy ways of gaining exposure to the stock market.
+Shares in individual companies, as well as index funds like ETFs, are two easy ways of gaining exposure to the stock market.

 Your investment can grow in one of two ways.
 For example, the company's share price may appreciate over time, meaning you can sell it for more than you paid.